 Beef jerky is low-carb and still good for energy

 Recent scientific literature has now proven that carbohydrates are the only macronutrient that our body does not need to survive.

 That means without carbs, your body can function just fine.

 After eating carb-heavy meals, you may feel hungrier more often.
-This feeling occurs because carbs spike your insulin, which increases your blood sugar levels and makes you feel tired.
+This feeling occurs because carbs spike your insulin, which increases your blood sugar levels and makes you feel tired and hungrier faster.